fatihhsahin1/HR-Analytics-End-to-End-DataAnalysis-Project/README.md

 - `Optimized_Query.sql`: SQL queries optimized for efficient data handling.

+## Interactive Power BI Report

+For a more interactive experience, check out the Power BI report [here](https://mavenanalytics.io/project/10319).
+This report allows you to dive deeper into the data with dynamic visualizations.

 ### Acknowledgements
 Special thanks to the Absent Data YouTube channel for their guidance and insights throughout the development of this project.
 Their tutorials and advice were invaluable in completing this analysis.